imnotjames/imnotjames.github.io/_drafts/writing-javascript-behavioral-unit-tests.md

 * Any dead cell with exactly three live neighbors becomes a live cell, as if by reproduction.

-This is a good representation of the behavior that should be exhibited by Conway's Game of Life in plain, understandable English.
+This is a good representation of the behavior that should be exhibited by [Conway's Game of Life][gameoflife_wiki] in plain, understandable English.
 However, we are engineers!
 We have to come up with some overly abstract and strict way to represent these behaviors.
 We need a specification.

 ## Behavioral Specifications